-Deliverables/Assignments
+Deliverables

-Deliverables are defined as assignments which contribute to the completion of the capstone project for graduate students.
+Deliverables are defined as assignments which contribute to the completion of the final project.
 This includes project proposal, literature review, methods and design, data analysis, and abstract.
-Weekly assignments and final projects are for undergraduate students.

 Quizzes

 Weekly quizzes will be administered via eLearning.
 Quizzes will cover the material covered within that specified week in the course.